Pitched battle: Classical period

 Pitched battles continued to evolve into the Classical period as weapons technology and battlefield tactics became more complex.
-The widespread introduction of iron weapons increased emphasis on close quarter infantry combat as improvements in armour and larger infantry block formations made missiles less effective.
+The widespread introduction of iron weapons increased emphasis on close quarter infantry combat as improvements in armour and larger infantry block formations made projectiles less effective.
 The Classical Greeks implemented a new and highly effective formation of spear infantry called a phalanx.
-By 550 BCE the Greeks had perfected the formation, which consisted of individual soldiers called hoplites forming rows of spears and shields.
+By 550 BC the Greeks had perfected the formation, which consisted of individual soldiers called hoplites forming rows of spears and shields.
 These units would engage in pitched battles against enemies in tight formations that would press against the enemy.
 Only if one side faltered was the formation able to break and the pursuing side engage in individual arms.
-The success of the phalanx was demonstrated against the Persians at Marathon in 490 BCE and then at Plataea in 479 BCE.
+The success of the phalanx was demonstrated against the Persians at Marathon in 490 BC and then at Plataea in 479 BC.
 The Macedonians under Phillip II and Alexander the Great would develop this formation further to be deeper and wield longer spears called a sarrisa.
-The Macedonian phalanx was extremely successful against the Persian Empire and dominated Mediterranean warfare during the 4th and 3rd centuries BCE.
+The Macedonian phalanx was extremely successful against the Persian Empire and dominated Mediterranean warfare during the 4th and 3rd centuries BC.
 The effective nature of these heavy infantry formations would be further developed by the Romans who established a large professional army consisting of heavily armoured infantry units and units of auxiliaries.